rsspdc/checklists/checklists/rsspdc-specific-record.md

 	This way anyone, with access to appropriate compute resources, could download your data and run the same upstream analysis to get to the same staring point for the lighter downstream analysis and all the information needed to do this is documented in the downstream analysis.
 	</li>
 </ul>

 </details>

-## 💽Environment Management / Portability
+## 💽 Environment Management / Portability

 *How can people get specific versions of your software running on their systems?*

 - [ ] Computational environment description provided
-	- [ ]  	🥉Bronze *(Easy)*: List of package versions, e.g. output of `sessionInfo()` in R, not in a machine readable format
+	- [ ] 🥉Bronze *(easy)*: List of package versions, e.g. output of `sessionInfo()` in R, not in a machine readable format
-	- [ ]  	🥈Silver *(Intermediate)*: Structured language specific environment decription, language environment can be re-created e.g. `renv.lock` in a mostly automated fashion
+	- [ ] 🥈Silver *(intermediate)*: Structured language specific environment decription, language environment can be re-created e.g. `renv.lock` in a mostly automated fashion
-	- [ ]  	🥇Gold *(Hard)*: Structured full environment description, automated ability to recreate the complete environment including system dependencies
+	- [ ] 🥇Gold *(hard)*: Structured full environment description, automated ability to recreate the complete environment including system dependencies
 	- [ ] 🏆Platinum *(MAXIMUM OVERKILL)*: Your description allows the automated bootstrap of the entire* depencency tree of your environment from source with bitwise binary reproducibility (currently almost impossible to achieve, basically only approachable in Guix)

 <details>
 <ul>
 	<li>